September 17, 2025

 “Ovarian cancer is the most common gynecologic cancer associated with an inherited gene mutation,” Penn explained.
 “However, most ovarian cancer cases are still considered sporadic.”

-Hereditary ovarian cancer is mostly due to mutations in either the breast cancer 1 (BRCA1) or breast cancer 2 (BRCA2) gene.
-If you carry a mutation in one of these genes, you have what is known as Hereditary Breast and Ovarian Cancer Syndrome.
-With this syndrome, you have an increased risk of both breast and ovarian cancer, in addition to other cancers, such as melanoma and pancreatic cancer.
+Most cases of hereditary ovarian cancer are due to mutations (changes) in either the breast cancer 1 gene (known as BRCA1) or breast cancer 2 gene (BRCA2).
+If you have a mutation in one of these genes, you have what is known as hereditary breast and ovarian cancer syndrome.
+With this syndrome, you have a higher risk than the average person for both breast cancer and ovarian cancer, in addition to other cancers, such as melanoma and pancreatic cancer.

-About 20% of ovarian cancers are due to a mutation in one of these genes, Penn added.
+About 20% of ovarian cancers are because of a mutation in one of these genes, Penn added.
 But of those, 15% are due to inherited mutations.
-The remaining 5% of ovarian cancer cases with BRCA1 or BRCA2 gene mutations are somatic.
-That means the mutation developed in a patient’s tumor and is not inherited.
+The remaining 5% of ovarian cancer cases with BRCA1 or BRCA2 gene mutations are considered “somatic.”
+That means the mutation developed in a patient’s tumor; it was not inherited.

-If you have Hereditary Breast and Ovarian Cancer Syndrome, your care provider will recommend a risk-reducing salpingo-oophorectomy, which is the removal of the ovaries and fallopian tubes.
-If you have BRCA1, the surgery is usually done after childbearing — at the latest between ages 35 to 40.
+If you have hereditary breast and ovarian cancer syndrome, your doctor will recommend surgery to remove the ovaries and fallopian tubes (called a salpingo-oophorectomy).
+In this case, the surgery is meant to lower your risk of cancer in these areas.
+If you have BRCA1, the surgery is usually done after childbearing years — at the latest between ages 35 to 40.
 The procedure can be delayed until age 40 to 45 if you have BRCA2, Penn said.

 Is uterine cancer genetic?

 Most uterine cancers are sporadic, but up to 5% are hereditary.
 “Hereditary uterine cancer is usually due to Lynch syndrome,” Penn explained.
-“And this is due to a mutation in either MLH1, MSH2, MSH6, PMS2, or EPCAM.”
+“And this is due to a mutation in either (genes called) MLH1, MSH2, MSH6, PMS2 or EPCAM.”

 How family history affects hereditary gynecologic cancers